I designed and developed the majority of this website,

 Genway AI

-Guided by our spatial analysis, we deployed three complementary methods designed to fit the specific time windows and emotional states of neighbors in each zone.
+Guided by our environment analysis, we deployed 3 complementary methods designed to fit the specific time windows and emotional states of neighbors in each zone.

-Guided by our spatial analysis, we deployed three complementary methods designed to fit the specific time windows and emotional states of neighbors in each zone.
+Guided by our environment analysis, we deployed 3 complementary methods designed to fit the specific time windows and emotional states of neighbors in each zone.

 Mixed-Method Research